urvil-naik/Airline-Delay-Decoded/README.md

 ---

 ## Pillar 3 — Strategy: Corporate Favoritism & The Regional Penalty

+**What:** After accounting for the fact that some airports are simply more congested than others, do regional carriers face a longer taxi-out time than mainline carriers at the same hubs?

 **How:** OLS baseline → mixed-effects model `lmer` with `(1 | Origin)` to absorb airport-level congestion → interaction test `Carrier_Type × mainline_share` to check whether the penalty concentrates at mainline-dominated hubs.